-- All Committee titles and topics must follow the exact wording given in the Issues at AMUN handbook - The heading should contain the name of the Committee to which it will be presented, and the topic of the draft resolution - The draft resolution is single spaced throughout, with doublespacing between clauses - When processing draft resolutions, please do not use italics, bold or underlined print to highlight words.
-Italic text should only be used as shown in the "Sample Draft Resolution" on page 18 - Clauses must begin with proper introductory words/phrases in italics (see page 17 for a partial list of appropriate introductions in resolutions) - Preambular clauses end with commas and operative clauses end with semicolons - Operative sub-clauses end with a semicolon - Each operative clause must be numbered and indented - The final operative clause ends with a period.
+- The draft resolution is single spaced throughout, with double-spacing between clauses; - When processing draft resolutions, please do not use italics, bold or underlined print to highlight words.
+Italic text should only be used as shown in the "Sample Draft Resolution" on page 18; - Clauses must begin with proper introductory words/phrases in italics (see page 17 for a partial list of appropriate introductions in resolutions); - Preambular clauses end with commas and operative clauses end with semicolons; - Operative sub-clauses end with a semicolon; - Each operative clause must be numbered and indented; and - The final operative clause ends with a period.

-Please do not number lines in the margin of the resolution; these will be automatically generated in the AMUN computer system See the "Sample Draft Resolution" on page 18 and the Checklist for Resolution Formatting on page 19, for specifics.
+Information in the header (including the committee title, the topic, and the name of the committee) will be automatically generated when you input the draft resolution into AMUN's computer system.
+Also, please do not number lines in the margin of the resolution; these too will be automatically generated in the AMUN computer system.
+See the "Sample Draft Resolution" on page 18 and the Checklist for Resolution Formatting on page 19, for specifics.